-Teaching Watercolor Classes To The Elderly
+Teaching Watercolor Classes to the Elderly

 I have written several times about my experiences with teaching senior citizens’ watercolor classes but I have gotten so many follow-up questions that I decided to answer some of them here in more detail.
 My hope is that you will get some of your questions answered by reading other people’s questions and answers.
 Well, on with the questions.

-Hi Denise, I enjoyed reading the experiences with teaching the seniors you have shared.
+I enjoyed reading the experiences with teaching the seniors you have shared.
 I would like for you to share more if you would.
-Example, I did attend Jr. College in the late 70's, all of my work has ben lost or given away over all this time.
+Example, I did attend Jr. College in the late '70s, all of my work has been lost or given away over all this time.
 I desire to work with the seniors at their facilities once a week at several locations.
-My plans are to start off smaller scale, A7 size envelope to match folded cards.
-Use graphite paper to transfer image to watercolor paper.
+My plans are to start off the smaller scale, A7 size envelope to match folded cards.
+Use graphite paper to transfer the image to watercolor paper.
 Concentrate on color mix first.
 Then branch out to larger sheets of paper.
 Thinking about acrylics rather than watercolor due to the fact acrylic dries faster.
 What do feel I should say to the director to close the sale and without having any samples to show directed to seniors?
 Gratefully, Betsy

 I applaud your ambition and plans, however, you really must have some sort of portfolio to show the director to at least prove that you know what you are doing because you are an artist.
 Spend some time now and create a few simple things to show.
 They can be very simplistic since you are dealing with beginners anyway.
 It used to be that you had to show a physical portfolio, but today you can take photos and show a digital portfolio on an iPad or bring a flash drive with your work on it.
 You don't need more than a dozen pieces to show.
 Most directors wouldn't have time to flip through more than that anyway.
 Then come up with at least one practical piece like your card idea to show the first thing you would do with the seniors.
 It's like having the first lesson plan ready to go.

 They also want a bottom line budget worked up.
-How much will it cost in paper, paint and etc., for each senior.
+How much will it cost in paper, paint and etc., for each senior?
 I found that was the hardest part since I was used to working with children and had it worked out to how much per class of 20 not how much per person.

 Remember you will get discouraged fast if you are supplying all the supplies.
 Make sure that they (each facility or senior) buy the supplies so you don’t have to.
 Your hourly wage should also compensate for the fact that like any teacher, you put almost as much time in at home preparing, as you will on site.
-Also the graphite paper to transfer images is not a bad idea but remember seniors have shaky hands and they will talk you into doing all the drawing and transferring for them if you are not careful.
+Also, the graphite paper to transfer images is not a bad idea but remember seniors have shaky hands and they will talk you into doing all the drawing and transferring for them if you are not careful.
 That's the reason I made stencils and drew everyone's paper at home before even showing up on site.
-It saved a lot of whining, if you know what I mean.
+It saved a lot of whining if you know what I mean.

 Also, because I drove to 10 to 15 sites per week, I was allowed a mileage compensation only for driving from site to site, not for driving from home to the first site or back home.
 That small mileage compensation was actually a big help in the long run.
 See if you can talk your director into something along that line.
-You'll be happy you thought of it after a couple years of constant driving.
+You'll be happy you thought of it after a couple of years of constant driving.

 The main problem with acrylics is that they will cost a little more than the watercolor and spills or accidents will be more permanent.
 Seniors do tend to spill and will be very upset if they can't wash out accidents from their precious clothes.
-Also I couldn't talk my director into the increased cost of acrylic and canvas even though many of my seniors would have loved it.
+Also, I couldn't talk my director into the increased cost of acrylic and canvas even though many of my seniors would have loved it.
 Besides, watercolor dries just as fast as acrylic.
 Not much difference in drying time at all.

 Do you think you have the patience for teaching senior citizens?